How to Be the Best Maid of Honor

 8. Organise an amazing hen party

-Probably one of the most important aspects if you are wanting to give the bride a break away from all the wedding planning stresses.
+Probably one of the most important aspects if you are wanting to give the bride a break away from all the planning stresses.
 Let her make some memories with all her nearest and dearest as you organise an amazing party for her.
 If you need some ideas and inspiration, we have 100s of amazing hen party activities for you to browse that are available across 65+ hen party locations in the UK and abroad!

 9. The maid of DIY

-When it comes to wedding planning you will find the bride trying to save some money in different ways.
+When it comes to planning you will find the bride trying to save some money in different ways.
 With this being said you may find yourselves on the living room floor at 2am with a bottle of wine, false flowers, a lot of glue and some candles trying to create your own DIY centrepiece.
 If you do find yourself in this situation you have to embrace it and give it your best shot.
 You never know this could end up being your creative calling in life!

 10. Keep the bride calm

-It’s almost a given that planning a wedding comes with plenty of stressful days and times where you don’t think you could plan anymore.
+It’s almost a given that planning comes with plenty of stressful days and times where you don’t think you could plan anymore.
 So being there for the bride-to-be throughout is vital.
 This also goes for on the wedding day, we’re sure she will be extremely nervous and a little bit panicked so ensuring that she stays calm on the big day is an important thing that you will need to do.

 11. Help the bride get ready on the day